 - The Determinator: Steelshanks is getting Jaime to King's Landing one way or another.
 If that means pissing off his fellow Bolton cohorts, then so be it.Steelshanks: Lord Bolton charged me to get him back to his father, alive and that's what I am to do!

 - Didn't Think This Through: Jaime's plan to rescue Brienne from the bear pit when it becomes clear Locke isn't going to back down: Step 1) jump into the pit.
 Step 2) Rescue Brienne, without a weapon and with only one hand.
 He at least had a feeling he could count on the captain of his escort to do something to keep him from being killed, but he was still flying by the seat of his pants.

 - Distracted by the Sexy:

-- Downplayed with Theon, who starts to get seduced by the two women The Boy sent to him, but only after a while hesitating and looking scared around for his captors, sensing another trap.
+- Downplayed with Theon, who starts to get seduced by the two women The Boy sent to him, but only after several minutes of hesitating and looking fearfully around for his captors, sensing another trap.

 - Played straight with Robb, who jokingly protests how difficult his wife is making it for him to fight a war while lying on the bed naked.

 - Double-Meaning Title: Jaime, Brienne, and the bear would be the literal meaning, but the episode is all focused on duos and/or couples.